wtosborne03/lilfeed_backend/README.md

 - [License](#license)

 ## Introduction
-lil-Feed is a project aimed at [briefly describe the purpose of the project].
+lil-Feed is a hobby microblogging app that lives on your phone number.
 This repository contains the backend codebase developed using Node.js, Express.js, Sequelize, and SQLite.
 Additionally, it integrates with the TeleSign SMS API for verification purposes.

-## Features
-- [List key features of the backend]

 ## Technologies Used
 - Node.js